sciactive/pnotify/README.md

 Stack properties:

 * `stack.notices` - An "array" of notices.
-It's actually built on the fly from the double linked list the notices are actually stored in.
+It's actually built on the fly from the double linked list the notices are really stored in.
 * `stack.length` - How many notices there are in the stack.
 * `stack.leader` - When a stack is modalish, this is the notice that is open in the non-modal state.